NachoColl/blockchain-web-services/docs/index.md

 Blockchain Web Services will provide a unified API definition to execute Blockchain Smart Contract operations.
 Developers will be ready to go in minutes as they are used to and without having to learn or deal with blockchain infrastructure(s) topics.

+A simple 'https://api.bws.ninja/v1/call' API call will be enough to start executing a Blockchain smart contract operation.

 <pre><code class="js">var parameters = {
   contract: "Ethereum.Database.Immutable",
   version: 2,